xiaoyexu/XYBase/README.md

     inputField = [XYTableCellFactory cellOfPicker:@"picker1" label:@"Pick" ratio:0.3 options:@"Option 1",@"value1",@"Option 2",@"value2",nil];
     [self.tableDelegate.container addXYTableCell:inputField];
    ...
+   [self.tableView reloadData];
 }
 ```
-This allow me to focus on the main function of the app rather than how each component should be implemented, and of course make app easier to be changed.
+This allow me to focus on the main function of the app rather than how detail should be implemented, modulized each component, reduce duplicated code and of course make app easier to be changed.

+> Any logic should be appear only once in code, you should not found 2 pieces of code that looks similar, functioning similar, resulting similar.
+For any similarity, break it into different essences.

 But this version is still too complex, I need a one more lightweighted version.

 BaseTableVc has a protected 2 dimensions NSArray field name ``sections`` to represent section and cells.